Radiofrequency Ablation Specialist

-Radiofrequency ablation is a minimally invasive solution for chronic pain.
+Radiofrequency ablation is a minimally invasive solution for chronic pain which also relies on a trial period.
 If you’ve previously had good results from a nerve block injection, radiofrequency ablation could be the ideal way to extend pain relief and increase your quality of life.
 At Precision Pain Management, LLC, highly experienced pain management physician John Coccaro, MD, and his team focus on long-term pain relief.
-Call the Toms River, New Jersey, office, or click on the online appointment scheduler now.
+Call the Toms River, New Jersey, oﬃce, or click on the online appointment scheduler now.

-Radiofrequency ablation is a non-surgical procedure that targets the nerves that cause your chronic pain.
-In this procedure, Dr. Coccaro directs radiofrequency energy into the nerves that trigger your pain signals.
+Radiofrequency ablation or RFA is a non-surgical procedure that targets the nerves that cause your chronic pain.
+In this procedure, Dr. Coccaro targets radiofrequency energy precisely into the nerves that trigger your pain signals.
 This generates heat and creates a lesion that stops the nerve signaling that leads to your pain.

 Many types of pain respond well to radiofrequency ablation, including: